Everything you need to know to plan for a campervan road trip

 Where to get food and supplies

 The biggest supermarket chains are Woolworths and Coles.
 IGA supermarkets are smaller and usually more expensive.
-Aldi stores are discounters, much like in Europe.
+Aldi stores are good for discounts, much like in Europe.
 Small towns always have a small grocery store but expect higher prices and a smaller range of products.

 Fast-food chains are ubiquitous—McDonald’s, Hungry Jack’s (that’s “Burger King” in Australian…), Subway, Red Rooster and plenty of pizza restaurant chains.

 As explained in Shopping, cooking and eating, you will have to adapt your diet and make smart (and possibly healthy) decisions on the road depending on your budget and food availability.
-For instance, your diet might be blander and more basic when it’s hot because perishable food goes bad quickly.
+For instance, your diet might be blander and more basic when the weather outside is hot because perishable food goes bad quickly.

 Stock up on instant noodles—and pick up imported brands from China, Korea or Japan, they taste better!—it’s a cheap and easy meal eaten all over the world in offices, college dorms and hostels.
 Tip—upgrade your noodles by adding an egg and some greens (bok choy, spinach, scallions, broccoli, etc.) for a more balanced meal.